bevacqua/dragula/readme.markdown

 #### `options.revertOnSpill`

-By default, spilling an element outside of any containers will move the element back to it's last known stable parent.
-Setting `revertOnSpill` to `true` will ensure elements dropped outside of any approved containers are moved back to the source element where the drag event began, rather than stay at the last known stable parent.
+By default, spilling an element outside of any containers will move the element back to the _drop position previewed by the feedback shadow_.
+Setting `revertOnSpill` to `true` will ensure elements dropped outside of any approved containers are moved back to the source element where the drag event began, rather than stay at the _drop position previewed by the feedback shadow_.

 #### `options.removeOnSpill`

-By default, spilling an element outside of any containers will move the element back to it's last known stable parent.
+By default, spilling an element outside of any containers will move the element back to the _drop position previewed by the feedback shadow_.
 Setting `removeOnSpill` to `true` will ensure elements dropped outside of any approved containers are removed from the DOM.
 Note that `remove` events won't fire if `copy` is set to `true`.

 #### `options.direction`